 The principle behind any reciprocating internal combustion engine: If you put a tiny amount of high-energy-density fuel (like gasoline) in a small, enclosed space and ignite it, an incredible amount of energy is released in the form of expanding gas.

 You can use that energy for interesting purposes.
 For example, if you can create a cycle that allows you to set off explosions like this hundreds of times per minute, and if you can harness that energy in a useful way, what you have is the core of a car engine.

-Almost all cars currently use what is called a four-stroke combustion cycle to convert gasoline into motion.
+Almost every car with a gasoline engine uses a four-stroke combustion cycle to convert gasoline into motion.
 The four-stroke approach is also known as the Otto cycle, in honor of Nikolaus Otto, who invented it in 1867.
 The four strokes are illustrated in Figure 1.
 They are:

 - Intake stroke

 - Combustion stroke